cglmoocs/bdaafall2015/docs/source/kilo.rst

 You will see instances or images on Kilo now by nova client tools, e.g. nova list.

+.. note:: If you do not have the ``openrc.sh`` under kilo directory, please notify us by bdaacoursehelp@googlegroups.com

 Start a New Instance
 ---------------------